evennia/evennia/docs/source/Contributing-Docs.md

       ----- gamedir/
     ```

-If you are already working on a game, you may of course have your 'real' game folder there as
+(If you are already working on a game, you may of course have your 'real' game folder there as
 well.
-We won't touch that.
+We won't touch that.)

-- Make sure you are still in your virtualenv, then go to `evennia/docs/` and
-  install the doc-building requirements:
+- Go to `evennia/docs/` and install the doc-building requirements (you only need to do this once):

     ```
     make install